A New Model of Care for the Community

 Watch a flythrough of the Mechanical room.

 KAI’s on-site engineering presence at the project proves to be a major advantage for the client and the overall project team.
-By being physically present, KAI is able to quickly address direct questions, reduce delays caused by back-and-forth communication and help reach timely resolutions.
-This accessibility fostered open, frequent communication—an essential asset when working with a client who was still refining their vision.
-It also streamlined collaboration within a large, integrated team of three engineering firms and three architectural firms, helping to align goals, clarify design intent and keep the project moving forward efficiently.
+Being physically present, KAI is able to quickly address direct questions, reduce delays caused by back-and-forth communication and help reach timely resolutions.
+This accessibility fosters open, frequent communication—an essential asset when working with a client who is refining their vision.
+It also streamlines collaboration within a large, integrated team of three engineering firms and three architectural firms, which helps to align goals, clarify design intent and keep the project moving forward efficiently.

 Mechanical Engineering, Electrical Engineering, Plumbing Engineering, Fire Protection Engineering, Engineering